KarlaLG91/mk-cn.MOPS/notes/mk-cnMOPS_multisample.md

 * The module uses read depth approach to estimate CNVs in multiple samples simultaneously using the cn.MOPS algorithm.

 * A .csv file is generated recording the levels of copy number clases (CN) for each sample.
 It gives the _Genomic location (chr, start, end)_ and then four metadata columns.
 These are _SampleName_, _Median_, _Mean_ and _CN_.

+* NOTE:  At least 6 samples are recommended for proper parameter estimation.
+Following the recommendations from the package creator.